dadikovi/minchain/doc/minchain-domain.md

 - storing data
 - overriding the whole chain with a new state received from a more up-to-date node

+## Adding new data

+Adding new data and mining are tight together.
+There is no mempool as in the bitcoin network.
+This means that if someone wants to save data to the chain, they have to operate a node which can mine a new block.

 ## PTP network

 The real value of blockchain that it is a distributed across independent machines, which together form a peer-to-peer network.